Chronic granulomatous disease

-If you or your child has this condition and you suspect pneumonia or another infection, call your health care provider immediately.
+If you or your child has this condition and you suspect pneumonia or another infection, contact your provider right away.

 Tell your provider if a lung, skin, or other infection does not respond to treatment.

 Genetic counseling is recommended if you are planning to have children and you have a family history of this disease.
 Advances in genetic screening and increasing use of chorionic villus sampling (a test that may be done during a woman's 10th to 12th week of pregnancy) have made early detection of CGD possible.
-However, these practices are not yet widespread or fully accepted.

-Last reviewed on: 12/7/2014
+Last reviewed on: 12/4/2022

-Reviewed by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.